On the local density problem for graphs of given odd-girth: Blow-ups of generalised Andr asfai graphs

 \section{Blow-ups of generalised Andr\'asfai graphs}

 In this section we establish Theorem~\ref{thm:main2}.
 For that it suffices to show that blow-ups~$G$ of generalised Andr\'asfai graphs~$F^k_d$ are not $(\frac{1}{2},\frac{1}{2(2k+1)^2})$-dense and we will appeal to the geometric representation from Lemma~\ref{lemma:Fkd} of such graphs.
-We distinguish two cases depending on the independence number $\alpha(G)$ and start with the case that $\alpha(G)$ is not too large.
+The strategy of our proofs is that we try to find an interval of consecutive vertices spanning few edges.
+To this end we distinguish two cases depending on the independence number $\alpha(G)$ and start with the case that $\alpha(G)$ is not too large.

 \begin{proposition} If $G$ is a blow-up of a generalised Andr\'asfai graph $F^k_d$ for some integers $k\geq 2$ and $d\geq 1$ with $|V(G)|=n$ and $\alpha(G)< \frac{k}{2k+1}n$, then $G$ is not $(\frac{1}{2},\frac{1}{2(2k+1)^2})$-dense. \end{proposition}